shirsbrunner/shirsbrunner.github.io/src/index.md

 ---

 ## Welcome
-I'm Simon, an experience designer playing around with design, type, digital things - this is a growing (and sometimes changing) log of some things I like to do now and did in the past.
+I'm Simon, an experience designer playing around with design, type, digital things.
+This page is a growing (and sometimes changing) log of some things I like to do now and did in the past.